 This is a simple task.
 Animators must determine the significance of the text.
-If it’s a subtitle, they may put it towards the bottom and keep the font size tiny.
+If it is a subtitle, they may put it toward the bottom and keep the font size tiny.
 Animators can increase the font size of a title by 3-4 times.
 Unlike a subtext, the audience should never overlook it.

 Many people believe that keeping text tiny will impair the animation’s output.
 If animators believe the message is significant, they should prominently display it in the animation.

 One can never overstate the importance of text placement.
 Animators should always place crucial text, such as titles, in the middle of their frame.
 They should have no reservations about doing so.
 If it is an assistance annotation, they can place it at the bottom 2/3 of the animation on the left or right side, toward the top.